 - This problem can be mitigated by video-conference software to hold meetings and training events.

-- The project is not reliant on fieldwork as it uses primarily digital data.
+- The project is not reliant on fieldwork as it primarily uses digital data.

 - Slow internet causing disruptions in video-conference meetings:

-- This may affect partners and can be mitigated by holding virtual meetings at times when internet traffic is at a minimum
+- This may affect partners and can be mitigated by holding virtual meetings at times when internet traffic is at minimum

-- Prevention of face-to-face meetings due to national/local lockdowns
+- Prevention of face to face meetings due to national/local lockdowns

 - PhD training cannot take place in person